-- Provide raceways for all wiring systems, including security, data transmission, paging, low voltage et. al. Where non-metallic raceways are utilized, provide sizes as required with the grounding conductor considered as an insulated additional conductor.
-Wiring of each type and system must be kept independent and installed in separate raceways - including, but not limited to: - Wiring of different voltages (480/277V vs. 208/120V) - Emergency / Normal Wiring (except as permitted by NEC 700) - Essential Electrical System Branch Wiring (except as permitted by NEC 517) - All emergency system wiring shall be run in non-flexible metallic conduit. - Below-grade raceways may NOT be used to serve patient care areas without the permission of the engineer. - Install capped bushings on raceways as soon as installed and remove only when wires are pulled.
+- A. Provide raceways for all wiring systems, including security, data transmission, paging, low voltage et. al. Where non-metallic raceways are utilized, provide sizes as required with the grounding conductor considered as an insulated additional conductor.
+Wiring of each type and system must be kept independent and installed in separate raceways including, but not limited to: - 1.
+Wiring of different voltages (480/277V vs. 208/120V) - 2.
+Emergency / Normal Wiring (except as permitted by NEC 700) - B. Install capped bushings on raceways as soon as installed and remove only when wires are pulled.
 Securely tie embedded raceway in place prior to embedment.
-Lay out the work in advance to avoid excessive concentrations of multiple raceway runs. - Locate raceways so that the strength of structural members is unaffected and they do not conflict with the services of other trades.
-Install one $(\bar{1}")$ inch or larger raceways, in or through structural members (beams, slabs, etc.) only when and in the manner accepted by the Architect/Engineer.
-Draw up couplings and fittings full and tiaht - Install no conduits or other raceways sized smaller than permitted in applicable NEC Tables.
+Lay out the work in advance to avoid excessive concentrations of multiple raceway runs. - C. Locate raceways so that the strength of structural members is unaffected and they do not conflict with the services of other trades.
+Install one (1") inch or larger raceways, in or through structural members (beams, slabs, etc.) only when and in the manner accepted by the Architect/Engineer.
+Draw up couplings and fittings full and tight. - D. Install no conduits or other raceways sized smaller than permitted in applicable NEC Tables.
 Where conduit sizes shown on drawings are smaller than permitted by code, Contractor shall include cost for proper size conduit in his base bid.
 In no case reduce conduit sizes indicated on drawings or specified without written approval of Architect-Engineer.
-Minimum conduit size shall be 3/4". - Above-grade raceways to comply with the following: - 1.
+Minimum conduit size shall be 3/4". - E. Above-grade raceways to comply with the following: - 1.
 Install raceways concealed except at surface cabinets and for motor and equipment connection in electrical and mechanical rooms.
 Install a minimum of six (6") inches from flues, steam pipes, or other heated lines.
 Provide flashing and counter-flashing for waterproofing of raceways, outlets, fittings, etc., which penetrate the roof.
-Route exposed raceways parallel or perpendicular to building lines with rightangle turns and symmetrical bends.
+Route exposed raceways parallel or perpendicular to building lines with right-angle turns and symmetrical bends.
 Run concealed raceways in a direct line and, where possible, with long sweep bends and offsets.
 Provide sleeves in forms for new concrete walls, floor slabs, and partitions for passage of raceways.
 Waterproof sleeved raceways where required. - 2.
 Raceways shall not be run on roofs or exposed on the outside of the buildings unless specifically noted as exposed on the drawings or approved by the Architect/Engineer. - 3.
 Provide raceway expansion joints for exposed and concealed raceways with necessary bonding conductor at building expansion joints and between buildings or structures and where required to compensate for raceway or building thermal expansion and contraction.
 Provide expansion fittings every 200 feet on outdoor conduit. - 4.
 Provide one (1) empty 3/4 inch raceway for each three (3) spare unused poles or spaces of each flushmounted panelboard.
 Terminate empty 3/4 inch conduit in a junction box, which after completion, is accessible to facilitate future branch circuit extension. - 5.
 Provide raceway installation (with appropriate seal-offs, explosion-proof fittings, etc.) in special occupancy area, as required.
-Provide conduit seal-offs where portions of an interior raceway system pass through walls, ceiling, or floors which separate adjacent rooms having substantially different maintained temperatures, as in refrigeration or cold storage rooms.
+Provide conduit seal-offs where portions of an interior raceway system pass through walls, ceiling, or floors which separate adjacent rooms having substantially different maintained temperatures, as in refrigeration or cold storage rooms. - 6.
+Provide pull string in spare or empty raceways.
+Allow five (5) feet of slack at each end and in each pull box.
+Tie each end of the string to a washer or equivalent that does not fit into the conduit.
+Tag both ends of string denoting opposite end termination location.